ljmfong/Pret_Y_degeneration/Identifying Sequence Degeneration.md

 # Identifying Sequence Degeneration:

-Here are the commands used to identify the sequence degeneration of _P. reticulata_ following the attainment of Dthe NA sequences from the respective wild populations (Almeida et al. 2021) and lab population (Lin et al. 2023).
+Here are the commands used to identify the sequence degeneration of _P. reticulata_ following the attainment of the DNA sequences from the respective wild populations (Almeida et al. 2021) and lab population (Lin et al. 2023).
 ----------------------------------------------------------

 ## Alignment to female reference genome